Anxiety and the Elderly: Does Anxiety Get Worse With Age?

 For some senior adults, their anxiety lessens as they age, but that’s not true for everyone.
 When it comes to anxiety and the elderly, it can get worse as they get older.
 Often, this is due to additional worries about health, health-related costs, and losing a partner.

-It’s not so much that anxiety attacks in the elderly increase, it’s just that if they have suffered from anxiety a good part of their life, with the increased concerns that come with being older, they may feel they have more to be anxious about.
+It’s not so much that anxiety attacks in the elderly increase, it’s just that if they have suffered from anxiety for a good part of their life, with the increased concerns that come with being older, they may feel they have more to be anxious about.

 Treatment for Anxiety in the Elderly

 Anxiety in elderly treatment options do include medications, but some doctors feel that psychotherapy can be a better first option.
-This is since medications come with side effects and, with older adults on more medications, there is a greater risk of negative interactions.
+This is because medications come with side effects and, with older adults on more medications, there is a greater risk of negative interactions.

 Anxiety is a normal part of life, but if you notice your loved one feeling more anxious or no longer taking part in daily activities that they have always enjoyed, it’s time to talk to their doctor.